 - Vegetable Tray with Ranch Dipping Sauce

 All of these things are easy to heat up as leftovers in the middle of the day on Christmas too.

-BBQ Pulled Pork ~ I will put this on to cook on Christmas Eve before bed and let it cook throughout the night and through mid-morning.
-Then, I will pull it apart, remove any fat, and add barbecue sauce, placing it in a dutch oven to sit in the refrigerator until it needs to be heated for dinner.
+- BBQ Pulled Pork – I will put this on to cook on Christmas Eve before bed and let it cook throughout the night and through mid-morning.
+Then, I will pull it apart, remove any fat, and add barbecue sauce, placing it in the slow cooker on warm until dinner.

-Crock Pot Caramel Pie ~ I will make these the day before and then top them a few hours before we eat.
+- Crock Pot Caramel Pie – I make these the day before and then top them a few hours before we eat.